• Destinations

 After about 1.5 to 2 hours of walking, you will reach Phunki Thenga for a short and sweet break and quick snack/ lunch.
 Continuing, the trail ascends steeply, and you'll pass several water-driven prayer wheels.
 The short trail of Pungi Thanga will reward you with views of the majestic Mt.
 Ama Dablam, Mt.
 Nuptse, and other peaks.

 You will follow the Imja Khola River via a suspension bridge and come across a wall inscribed with stones.
 You will see Chortens, stunning stupas, and small villages where people work on farms.
-As we ascend to Pangbache, you will finally reach Dingboche village after 5 to 6 hours of walk.
+As we ascend to Pangboche, you will finally reach Dingboche village after a 5 to 6 hours of walk.

 8 km (5 miles)